JuoTungChen/Algorithmic_toolbox/README.md

-# Algorithmic Toolbox
+# 🛠Algorithmic Toolbox
-To learn and practice fundamental algorithms, I enrolled in a class on coursera called [Algorithmic Toolbox](https://www.coursera.org/learn/algorithmic-toolbox)
+To learn and practice fundamental algorithms, I enrolled in a class on coursera called [Algorithmic Toolbox](https://www.coursera.org/learn/algorithmic-toolbox).
+I learned many essential algorithm design method like __divide-and-conquer__, __greedy algorithm__, and __dynamic programming__.
+I chose to write all the assignments with c++ to become more familiar with this programming language.

 &nbsp;